-Archive of news reports related to the archaeology and heritage of Vietnam, the easternmost country of Mainland Southeast Asia, sharing a border with China, Laos and Cambodia.
-Vietnam is known for the Dong Son culture, who created bronze drums that have been found across Southeast Asia.
+The country of Vietnam is a land with many fascinating and in-depth histories that span from prehistoric times all the way to modern day.
+Vietnam has a large coastline situated along the Gulf of Thailand and the South China Sea.
+To the north is China’s Guangxi province and to the west is Laos’ Savannakhet province.
+Vietnam is known for the Dong Son culture, known for its bronze drums that have been found across Southeast Asia.
 For most of its history, the country now known as Vietnam was made of two regions: northern Vietnam was largely under Chinese rule, while the Cham kingdoms in the south were a collection of independent Indic polities located along the coastline.
-Vietnam is home to many Unesco World Heritage Sites, six of which are cultural: Hue, Hoi An, My Son Sanctuary, Thang Long Citadel, Ho Citadel and the Trang An Landscape Complex (a mixed natural and cultural site).
+Vietnam is home to many Unesco World Heritage Sites including the Hue Citadel, Hoi An, My Son Sanctuary, Thang Long Citadel, Ho Citadel and the Trang An Landscape Complex.

 The news reports indexed below usually link to external sites that were active at the time of posting; sometimes websites may be temporarily down or may have reorganised their underlying architecture or have even closed down – in these cases the links may not be available.
 Most of the news articles archived are in English; this is largely because I do not have a working competency in Vietnamese, although when I am made aware of stories in this and other languages I try to index them.